Pre-Surgery PlanningStart Assessment

-Finally, we encourage patients to join ongoing support groups of other BMCC patients.
+Finally, we encourage patients to join ongoing bariatric resources support groups of other BMCC patients.
 You are not alone in your journey, and our support groups offer patients a strong system of help, motivation, and additional resources.
 We’ll also do events with each group, such as a guided group grocery store tour to help you craft a low-fat, protein-rich diet that will enable you to maximize your health.

 This page was medically reviewed by Dr. Joshua Long, MD, MBA, FACS, FASMBS.
 Dr. Long is a double-board-certified bariatric surgeon and bariatric medical director for Parker Adventist Hospital.

 Full Bio: Dr. Joshua Long, MD, MBA, FACS, FASMBS